lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 In contrast, bacterial assembly size and length distributions were practically identical between the two different filtering stages (+@fig:fig3_filter_length_distributions Bacteria), although the average and median scaffold size did increase slightly (+@tbl:tbl3_1 Bacteria).
 Contigs assigned as Archeal in the host filtered assembly were not classified as such in the double filtered assembly (+@fig:fig3_filter_length_distributions Archaea).
 Similarly, viral contigs often were only assembled in the host filtered assembly (+@fig:fig3_filter_length_distributions Viruses).
+These classifications were rare in all assembled metagenomes and may be false classifications or derived from viral fragments incorporated into genomes of either _Azolla_ species or of associated bacteria.
-The bacterial fraction of the metagenome assembly is of substantial size and was not negatively affected by the filtering approach, thereby paving the way to investigate the diversity of bacterial genomes in this fraction.
+The bacterial fraction of the metagenome assembly is of substantial size.
+The filtering approach did not substantially improve assembly quality of prokaryote genome fragments, but also had no negative effect.

 \begin{sidewaysfigure}
 \begin{figure}